wmutschl/dynare-docker/README.md

 ## Contributing

-Contributions to improve the testing workflows or to extend the support for more Dynare versions are welcome.
+Contributions to improve the Docker containers or testing workflows are welcome.
 Please refer to the [contribution guidelines](https://git.dynare.org/Dynare/dynare/-/blob/master/CONTRIBUTING.md) for more information.

 ## Support